daniel-ho/SegNBDT/README.md

 		NBDT.USE_NBDT True;
 ```

-instructions on how to generate SegNBDT visual decision rules + gradpams. got a class in mind? automattiaclly finds nodes for that class. runs over a lot of images.
+How to generate SegNBDT visual decision rules + GradPAMS.
+Got a class in mind?
+Automatically find nodes for that class and run over many images.

 <details>
 	<summary>1.
 Generate saliency maps</summary>